A recipe for Garlic Butter Shrimp that makes the most plump and juicy sautéed shrimp! Perfect for serving over pasta, rice, or zoodles!

 Other flavor options

-You don’t have to stick to the recipe 100%.
-You can add some lemon juice to make lemon garlic shrimp or add some red pepper flakes for a kick.
-You can even top them with some grated parmesan cheese!
+You don’t have to stick to the recipe 100%, you can add some lemon juice to make lemon garlic shrimp or add some red pepper flakes for a kick.
+They’re delicious with some grated parmesan cheese on top!

 If you’re watching your calories or cholesterol, you can make these garlicky shrimp with olive oil instead.